 There are several types of triangles.
-Some triangles can be described by their sides, like the equilateral, isosceles, and scalene.
-Some triangles are described by their angles like the right triangle, obtuse, and acute.
+Some triangles can be described by their sides, like the equilateral, isosceles, and scalene triangles.
+Some triangles are described by their angles like the right, obtuse, and acute triangles.

 A scalene triangle is one where none of the sides are the same length.

 The right triangle is one where one of its angles is 90 degrees.
 This type of triangle has some unique properties that are important to geometry including the Pythagorean Theorem.
-Triangles that are not right triangles, or don't have an angle of 90 degrees are called oblique.
+Triangles that are not right triangles, or don't have one 90 degree angle, are called oblique.

 An acute triangle is a triangle where all the interior angles are less than 90 degrees.

-An obtuse triangle is the opposite of an acute triangle in that it is a triangle where at least one angle is greater than 90 degrees.
+An obtuse triangle is the opposite of an acute triangle in that it is a triangle where one angle is greater than 90 degrees.